BachiMjavanadze/terminal-gui2/README.md

 ### Built-In Basic Settings

-These settings, defined in your configuration under `settings.json ➜ "TerminalGui.config": { "basic": {} }`, control the appearance and behavior of built-in command buttons in the `VSCode` status and title bars.
+These settings, defined in your configuration under `settings.json ➜ "TerminalGui.config": { "basic": {} }`, control the appearance and behavior of built-in command buttons in the `VS Code` status and title bars.

 ```json
 // settings.json